Romalea: Defense

 R. microptera has several defense strategies.
-The first is its brightly colored pattern (aposematism) to warn predators that it is unpleasant eating.
+The first is its brightly colored pattern (aposematism) to warn predators that it is unpleasant tasting.
 The second is that it emits a foul-smelling and foul-tasting, foamy secretion from its thorax when it is disturbed.
 The secretion is dark colored and opaque.
 The final strategy is that it lets off a loud hissing sound which can scare animals.
+Whereas most predatory vertebrates avoid R. microptera because of its toxicity, this does not protect it from predatory invertebrates; however, most predatory invertebrates are unable to catch and kill adult R. microptera because of its relatively large size.

 Research

 A quantitative analysis of the distribution of tritium labeled DNA among chromosomes during meiosis in Romalea microptera led to the conclusion that most exchanges reflected breakage and reciprocal exchange between (non-sister) homologous chromatids.